 A recent participant in a Branch Out Regional break said of her experience working with the issue of access to higher education: "The trip went really well!
 It was so inspiring to see all of those young men and women have so many ambitious aspirations.
 It really helped me focus on how important academics are and how I want and need to rekindle my passion for learning.
 I loved it!"

 Previous trips have addressed various issues, including urban environmental sustainability, access to higher education, the importance of physical fitness for people with disabilities, and HIV education and outreach.

 Sign up on our current trips page.
 For upcoming trips, keep an eye on the OCE Events page for upcoming Branch Out Regional alternative breaks - we always post them there, and on the volunteer listserv.

-All participants must submit an Emergency Information Form by the week before the trip begins.
+All participants for winter break trips must submit an Emergency Information Form by November 20, 2015.

 Staff Advisors: [[mcporter, Melody Porter]] and [[rcneely, Rachel Neely]]